solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

     ```
     az.cmd login
     ```

-### Task 2: Download the exercise files

-1. Using the Azure Cloud Shell, you can download the file by executing the following command inside the Cloud Shell window (all on one line) :

-    ```bash
-    curl -o studentfiles.zip https://cloudworkshop.blob.core.windows.net/agile-continous-delivery/studentfiles.zip
-    ```

-2. Extract the contents of the file to the new folder.
-Using the Azure Cloud Shell, you can execute the following command inside the Cloud Shell window:

-    ```bash
-    unzip studentfiles.zip
-    ```

-3. When unzipped, there will be a new folder named **studentfiles**.
-Navigate to the newly created **studentfiles** directory.

-    ```bash
-    cd studentfiles
-    ```

-4. Inside the **studentfiles** folder, there are two folders named **armtemplate** and **tailspintoysweb**.
-The workshop will refer to these folders throughout the exercises.

 >**Note**: Using the Azure Cloud Shell, you can load the integrated code editor (Cloud Shell Editor) at any time with the following command:
 ```bash